8 mood-boosting Spring walks

 Good for: Enthusiastic striders, hardy dog-walkers and shameless cheaters.

-Nearby pitstop: Two absolute belters.
-If you fancy a pubby pitstop without the mingling, The Old Boot in Stanford Dingley’s menu is available to takeaway.
-For if you’re after a quick sarny, salads, cakes and a coffee, head up the hill to The Blackbird Café (above).
+Nearby pitstop: For a quick sarnie, salad, cakes and a coffee, head up the hill to The Blackbird Café (above).
 A stunning little caff in well-heeled Chapel Row.

 7/ Cookham and Cock Marsh